bagelquant/knightrade/README.md

 # knightrade

-An vectorized trading strategy backtesting framework for Python.
+A vectorized trading strategy backtesting framework for Python.

 ## Usage